grafana/tempo-operator/docs/operator/api.md

 <td>

-<p>caName is the name of a ConfigMap containing a CA certificate (service-ca.crt).
+<p>CA is the name of a ConfigMap containing a CA certificate (service-ca.crt).
 It needs to be in the same namespace as the Tempo custom resource.</p>

 </td>